Maestra

 Who should pick Maestra?

 Maestra is shaped for multilingual publishers.
-Its biggest strength: transcription and subtitles in 125+ languages.
 For an English-only podcast it's wasted spend

 Is Maestra free?